arman-ali-dev/fullstack-java-mastry/phase-3-spring-backend/04/notes/topics-for-explanation.md

+Explain each topic in your own words.

-1. Why Do We Need Spring Core?
+1. What Spring Core Actually Does
-2. If Java already gives us all these features, why do we need Spring Core?
-3. Understanding Dependency
-4. Tight Coupling
-5. Tight Coupling in Code
+2. The Problem: Tight Coupling
-6. What Exactly Is Tight Coupling?
-7. First Improvement: Use an Interface
+3. First Improvement: Use an Interface
-8. Interface Alone Is Not Enough
+4. Interface Alone Is Not Enough
+5. Single Responsibility Principle (Why Object Creation in the Wrong Place is a Problem)
-9. Dependency Injection
+6. The Solution: Dependency Injection
-10. Object Creation Happens Outside
-11. What Is Dependency Injection?
+7. DI vs Dependency Inversion Principle
-12. Benefits of Dependency Injection
+8. Benefits of Dependency Injection
+9. Constructor Injection
+10. Why Constructor Injection is Preferred
+11. Setter Injection
+12. Field Injection
-13. Types of Dependency Injection
+13. Why Field Injection is Discouraged
-14. What Is IoC?
-15. Simple Definition of IoC
+14. IoC (Inversion of Control)
-16. Relationship Between IoC and DI
+15. IoC vs DI
-17. Where Does Spring Fit In?
+16. Why We Need a Container
-18. Spring IoC Container
+17. Spring IoC Container
-19. What Does Spring Core Do?
-20. What Is a Bean?
+18. ApplicationContext
+19. Beans
+20. Stereotype Annotations (@Component, @Service, @Repository, @Controller, @Bean)
+21. Autowiring (@Autowired)
+22. Bean Scope (Singleton)